 Best Overall: Bentoheaven Bento Box Bundle

-This includes two 20-ounce food containers with vented lids, chopsticks, and cutlery.
-It comes in either black or white.
-It also includes lunchbox notes so you can leave a message for your loved ones or use them as a reminder for yourself.
+This bento box features two 20-ounce food containers with vented lids, chopsticks, and cutlery.
+It comes in either black or white and even includes lunchbox notes, so you can leave a message for your loved ones or use them as a reminder for yourself.

 Best for Kids: Bentgo Children's Lunch Box

 Kids will love this colorful bento box.
-It has five compartments that are portioned for a kid’s appetite and is designed for kids aged 3 to 7, but it would also make a great snack container for adults who want to control portions of goodies.
+It has five compartments that are portioned for a child’s appetite and is designed for kids aged three to seven, but it would also make a great snack container for adults.

-The removable compartment tray is microwave-safe and dishwasher-safe, while the outer shell should be hand washed to preserve the seal.
+The removable compartment tray is microwave- and dishwasher-safe, while the outer shell should be hand washed to preserve the seal.
 This includes a booklet with 30 kid-friendly recipes and meal ideas.
-It's available in green, purple, or blue.
-There are also options with bright colors and in multiple fun prints to suit any taste.
+It's available in green, purple, or blue, and there are also options with bright colors and multiple fun prints to suit any taste.

-Highly rated by users, with a design that looks classy, this bento box can travel to work or to a picnic with ease.
-It has two generous compartments that can be modified with the included dividers so the salad doesn’t snuggle up to the sandwich.
-The containers can be used together, or they can travel separately when lunch isn’t as large.
+Highly rated by users, this bento box can travel to work or a picnic with ease.
+It has two generous compartments that can be modified with the included dividers, so the salad doesn’t snuggle up to the sandwich.
+The containers can be used together or travel separately when lunch isn’t as large.

 The lids are airtight and leakproof, so there’s no worry about tipping the box or tossing it sideways into a backpack.
 The set even includes utensils that snap into a tray, so you can cut your salad, spoon dressing on, and eat with the included fork.
 A wide elastic band is included that holds all the pieces neatly together.
 This holds a total of 1,000 milliliters or a bit over 4 cups.

 Materials: BPA-free plastic | Compartments: 2-4 | Size: 40 ounces